ofirDubi/Tremp/README.md

     Right now i'm leaning towards walking, at least the basic stuff, because without it nothing will be practical.
     GN

+## 09/22/2023
+* I've worked alot on matching shapes to stops, so a single connection now holds a shape between stations.
+* Now i need to do some actual programming of an algorithm i guess, let's go for a raptor!

+## 09/24/2023
+* Finished RAPTOR! it works, produces the best outcome (shortest arrival time) for a start time, start_station, arrival_station
+* Next steps -
+    * add walking, so i can choose starting location instead of starting station (hard)
+    * add variance in depature time (leave at +- 15 min to get lower travel time or lower transfers)
+* Then the actual next big step will be adding car routing, which will involve more pre-processing, algorithms, and such.
+* I can simutaniusly develop the option for being given a car route, integrate it into the multi-modal algorithm.

+## Integrating with pyvalhalla
+I think i will start integration with pyvalhalla (python bindings for valhalla).
+I'll do this first for getting walk-to-station, so i can complement my RAPTOR design with it.
+After that is done, i can use Valhalla to get car routes to add to my RAPTOR.
+Note - pyvalhalla is GNU license, which means i can't use it without making my code opensource, bu Vallhalla is MIT.
+So before moving to production i need to make python bindings myselfe, or even better - just use Native valhalla.

+# to generate new tiles (shouldn't be done much)
+1. put ISR israel-and-palestine-latest.osm.pbf in custom_files
+2. docker run --rm -dt --name valhalla_gis-ops -p 8002:8002 -v %cd%/custom_files:/custom_files ghcr.io/gis-ops/docker-valhalla/valhalla:latest

 # links
 https://www.youtube.com/watch?v=AdArDN4E6Hg&t=1s&ab_channel=DFG-FOR2083